HongboCai/lens_rot_bias/README.md

 # Bias from Rotational Field to Lensing Reconstruction

 ## Cite us
-If you use our code in a published work, please cite our paper:
+If you use our code in a published work, please cite our papers:
 ```
 @article{Cai:2022zad,
     author = "Cai, Hongbo and Guan, Yilun and Namikawa, Toshiya and Kosowsky, Arthur",